Principles of supply chain management (SCM) for beginners

 By managing the supply chain successfully, companies can reduce waste and warehouse costs and deliver products to the consumer faster.

-Why is SCM important for businesses?
+Why is supply chain management important for businesses?

 The most effective SCM systems minimise cost, waste, and time in the production cycle saving businesses thousands of dollars.